Affordable Housing Lending & Development

 UNHP oversees 27 affordable housing buildings in our community and works to ensure the properties provide decent affordable housing for the 1,216 households who call these multifamily buildings home.
 UNHP works towards this goal through financial restructuring, ongoing maintenance, and renovations as well as energy savings upgrades and improvements.

-Highlights of our most recent work in affordable-housing development have been a beautification project with a local street artist, energy-efficiency training for front-line staff and the restructuring and renovation of a 32 unit building now known as The Wilton.
+Highlights of our most recent work in affordable housing development have been the installation of solar panels in seven UNHP buildings, the provision of renovation assistance to a community-based senior citizen project, known as Edison Arms, a beautification project with a local street artist, energy-efficiency training for front-line staff and the restructuring and renovation of a 32 unit building now known as The Wilton.

-In 2009, UNHP oversaw the renovation of a 119 unit low-income senior citizen residence adjacent to the Fordham University campus known as Rose Hill Apartments.
-In 2011-12 UNHP partnered with Fordham Bedford Housing Corporation to acquire and renovate an eight-building, 526 unit Section 8 affordable housing complex called West Farms.
-The extensive green renovations at West Farms include new boilers, bathrooms, kitchens and public areas.
-West Farms was featured by the Daily News in 2012 as one of the best affordable places to live in NYC.
+In 2024, UNHP is gearing up to reposition Rose Hill Apartments.
+15 years ago UNHP oversaw the renovation of Rose Hill, a 119-unit low-income senior citizen residence adjacent to the Fordham University campus.
+One of our largest developments was acquired and renovated with Fordham Bedford Housing Corporation.
+West Farms Square is an eight-building, 526-unit Section 8 affordable housing complex, that underwent extensive green renovations that included new boilers, bathrooms, kitchens, and public areas.
+West Farms was featured by the Daily News as one of the best affordable places to live in NYC.

 In addition to acquisition and predevelopment financing, UNHP lends money towards renovations that result in savings to the buildings through our Green Loan Fund.
-UNHP has used Green Loans to fund roof replacements, boiler repair and other work that reduces operating costs and saves energy.
-In our 30th Anniversary Year, we lent our 70th Green Loan to help lower water costs in two low-income housing projects.
-Working relationships with the Association for Energy Affordability and the NWBCCC Weatherization Program have helped bolster our ongoing efforts to maintain community-owned Bronx buildings, save energy and preserve affordability.
-In 2018 and 2019, the UNHP Green Loan provided financing to a building on Garden Street to build on repairs made after a fire in order to renovate individual units and renovate the public spaces with new flooring, lighting, and mailboxes.
+UNHP has used Green Loans to fund roof replacements, boiler repair, and other work that reduces operating costs and saves energy.
+Working relationships with the Association for Energy Affordability and the NWBCCC Weatherization Program have helped bolster our ongoing efforts to maintain community-owned Bronx buildings, save energy, and preserve affordability.
+In the past few years, UNHP has begun to work collectively with other Bronx Building operators who are committed to affordable housing preservation and addressing the escalating operating, regulatory, and local law costs that jeopardize long-term affordability.
+The focus of the group right now is on escalating property insurance premiums.

 3. UNHP has played the key role in the preservation, purchase and renovation of 69 multifamily buildings in the Northwest Bronx with over 3,000 units of affordable housing.